The Cameraman: Plot

 Returning to MGM, Buster and the newsreel company's boss are dismayed to find that he apparently forgot to load film into his camera.
 When Sally finds herself in trouble for giving Buster the tip, Buster offers to make amends by leaving MGM alone once and for all.

 Buster returns to his old job, but does not give up on filming, setting up to record a boat race.
-He then discovers that he has Tong footage after all, the mischievous monkey had switched the reels.
+He then discovers that he has Tong footage after all; the mischievous monkey had switched the film reels.
 Sally and Harold are speeding along in one of the boats.
 When Harold makes too sharp a turn, the two are thrown into the river.
 Harold saves himself, but Sally is trapped by the circling boat.
 Buster stops filming to jump in and rescues her.
 When Buster rushes to a drug store to get medical supplies to revive her, Harold returns and takes credit for the rescue.
 The two go off, leaving the brokenhearted Buster behind, while the monkey films it all on the camera.

 Buster decides to send his Tong footage to MGM free of charge.
 The boss decides to screen it for Harold and Sally for laughs, but is thrilled by what he sees.
 They also see footage of Buster's boat footage and the monkey's shot of Buster's rescue of Sally.
 The boss calls it the best camerawork he has seen in years.
 The boss sends Sally to get Buster, who tells him that he's in for a great reception.
 Buster assumes a ticker-tape parade is in his honor, whereas it is really for Charles Lindbergh.